bahh723/OGDA-last-iterate/README.md

 and Mengxiao Zhang.
 The paper can be found at https://arxiv.org/abs/2006.09517.

 This paper is the first to show that in a two-player zero-sum bilinear game where each player's action is constrained in a polytope, the _Optimistic Gradient Ascent Descent_ algorithm achieves last-iterate convergence with linear convergence rate.
 This holds under constant step sizes, any initial points, and _without_ the assumption that the equilibrium is unique (which is required in previous works).
-The paper also gives results on two-player zero-sum games that are not linear, and results on Markov games.
+The paper also extends this result to finite-horizon Markov games.

 ### Test environment
 MATLAB.2018b or above.